-Moreover, the Chamber concluded that the article published by Santoro in Clarín was not determinant for the extorsion, as the information published was already known by the public and published in other newspapers.
+Moreover, the Chamber also emphasised that the article published by Santoro in Clarín was not determinative of extorsion, as the information published was already known by the public and published in other newspapers.
 When referring to this issue, the Chamber introduced a quote by the IACtHR in the case of Herrera Ulloa v.
 Costa Rica saying that sanctioning a journalist for the dissemination of information published in other outlets was a violation to freedom of expression [p.
 106].
-In addition to this, the Chamber said that the fact that some of the information in Santoro’s article matched the one handed to him with D’Alessio was something limited to their reporter-source relationship and not to a concertation between them.
+In addition to this, the Chamber also highlighted that some of the information in Santoro’s article matched with what was handed to him by D’Alessio, and was limited to their reporter-source relationship and not to a concertation between them.

-The Chamber concluded by reemphasizing the relevance of the press in democratic societies as purveyors of information to the public and said that such importance grounded the balancing test applied in its judgment, which meant that there is a preference for freedom of expression.
+The Chamber concluded by reemphasizing the relevance of the press in democratic societies as purveyors of information to the public and said that such importance was grounded in the balancing test applied in its judgment, which meant that there is a preference for freedom of expression.
 According to the Chamber, “freedom of expression and journalistic investigation must be defended and preserved if there is not sufficient proof to “open that door”, whose content safeguards the structure of democratic government, given that the concerned journalist in the case is not advocating for violence, the violation of laws, or violates themselves, which must in any case be clearly confirmed in order to leave aside such a severe constitutional guarantee”[p.
 108].
-Furthermore, the Court referred to case law of the U.S. Supreme Court stating that the protection to freedom of the press should prevail regardless the illegality of the sources, or the seriousness of an intrusion to privacy notwithstanding the possibility to demonstrate falsehood or ill intention [p.
+Furthermore, the Court referred to case laws of the U.S. Supreme Court stating that the protection to freedom of the press should prevail regardless the illegality of the sources, or the seriousness of an intrusion to privacy, notwithstanding the possibility to demonstrate falsehood or ill intention [p.
 108].

-As such, the Chamber concluded that the premises used by the Federal Judge were mere presumptions or indications that did not reach the threshold for incriminating, especially in a case with a risk of affecting freedom of expression.
+As such, the Chamber concluded that the premises used by the Federal Judge were mere presumptions or indications that did not meet the threshold for incrimination, especially in a case that could significantly affect freedom of expression.

-Judge Alejandro Osvaldo Tazza gave a concurring opinion saying that, regardless the protection to confidential sources and the role of the press in society, that protection does not afford impunity for journalists involved in the perpetration of crimes.
-In that sense, he considered that the decision of the Federal Judge did not affect freedom of expression.
-Nevertheless, Judge Tazza considered that there was not sufficient evidence of Santoro’s participation in the crimes.
+Judge Alejandro Osvaldo Tazza gave a concurring opinion saying that, regardless of the protection granted to confidential sources and the role of the press in society, such protection did not afford impunity for journalists involved in the perpetration of crimes.
+In that sense, he considered that the decision of the Federal Judge did not affect the freedom of expression.
+Ultimately, Judge Tazza considered that there was not enough evidence of Santoro’s participation in the crimes in any case.

 As a result, the Chamber revoked the charges against Santoro.